google/applied-computing-series/ac1/_sources/sql/filtering.rst

 Filtering
 =========

-The notion of filtering data should already be familiar to you.
+In this section, you will learn how to filter data in SQL.
+Previously, you learned how to filter data in Sheets.
 Filtering data is to look at only a subset of rows, based on some column condition.
 For example, if you have a database containing information for all citizens of the USA, a filter could be applied to look only at residents of Texas.
-You have already seen :ref:`how to apply filters in Sheets<filtering_data>`.

 Filtering data in SQL is as simple as using the ``WHERE`` keyword.
 You can append ``WHERE column_condition`` to any SQL query, and the result will be